 If the egg is not fertilized, it will not implant, and the lining of the uterus will break down.
 The broken-down lining will be shed from the body during menstruation, starting the cycle over again.

 The Likelihood of Conception During Each Menstrual Phase

-While it is technically possible to become pregnant during every phase of the menstrual cycle, the likelihood of conception varies significantly for each.
+While it is technically possible for women that are sexually active to become pregnant during every phase of the menstrual cycle, the likelihood of conception varies significantly for each.